-CQC KLoEs

-Safe, Effective
+CQC KLoEs Safe, Effective

-13.5.7 There should be a robust procedure for checking the laterality of the eye to be operated on prior to local anaesthetic block or general anaesthesia.
+13.5.7 There should be a procedure for checking the laterality of the eye to be operated on prior to local anaesthetic block or general anaesthesia.
 This should include the eye being marked with an indelible mark by the responsible surgical team prior to admission to the operating theatre.
-The RCoA/NPSA 'Stop before you block' protocols should be adhered to.
+'Stop before you block' protocols should be adhered to.
+Inadequately performed 'sign-in' is the primary cause of incorrect eye blocks.